Donatekart: Initiatives

 During 2018 Kerala floods, Donatekart collaborated with T-Hub and Goonj and helped procure the relief materials worth Rs.20 million within a week time.
 This initiative by the organization received coverage by major news agency across India.
 By April 2019, Donatekart has worked with over 600 organization all over India and has raised over 6 crore worth of products.
 More than forty thousand donors have channelized donations through the platform to charities from various sectors including education, elderly, medical, animals, women empowerment, humanitarian and disaster relief.
-The organization plans to introduce the platform to the United States and United Kingdom and raise over 100 crores worth of donations in next three years.
-Donatekart was listed in 40 under 40 list of 2017 by The New Indian Express.
-In 2018, Anil Kumar Reddy was awarded with the VNIT Nagpur Distinguished Alumni Award from the Union Minister of India, Nitin Gadkari, in Nagpur.

 Fundings and partnerships

 In May 2019, Donatekart raised 2.55 Crores in seed funding from LetsVenture and other investors.
 Shanti Mohan, the founder of LetsVenture joined the board of the organization as part of the round.
 Vijay Shekhar Sharma, the founder of Paytm, has also endorsed Donatekart in 2018.
-The organization has been supported by HDFC Parivartan, a Corporate social responsibility initiative of HDFC Bank.
-During 2018 Christmas, Donatekart partnered with HDFC Bank where donations from HDFC Bank employees fulfilled wishes of 1200 poor kids across India.
 The organization also initiated a matching donation drive with Yes Foundation, a CSR initiative of Yes Bank, where 7 campaigns were 100% matched by Yes Foundation whenever any donation was made to such campaigns.